 Don’t rush the process

 Some pets may seem to get stuck in their grief, while others will go through the grieving process quickly or appear to not grieve at all.
 Typically, a grieving pet’s behaviours last for less than six months, but this is often longer than many pet owners may have thought.
 Generally, pets who are making their way through grief in a healthy manner, do improve gradually as time goes on.

-Routine provides stability and comfort for our pets, so even though it may be sad for you, try to keep the same treat, walk, feeding, bedtime routines.
+Routine provides stability and comfort for our pets, so even though it may be sad for you, try to keep the same treat, walk, feeding and bedtime routines.

-They are individual like we are.
-Perhaps now they are without their buddy, you will notice personality changes, and it’s important to remember that these may not necessarily be unwanted behaviours.
+In some instances, when a pet leaves the family you will notice personality changes in the remaining pets, and it’s important to remember that these may not necessarily be unwanted behaviours.
 With the change in the household dynamic, your pet may find new ways of expressing themselves.
-You may find it interesting and fun to get to know your surviving Pet just as themselves.
+You may find it interesting and enjoyable to get to know their new personalities.

 This is particularly important when your pet is left alone.
-Invest in some toys that stimulate their mind, such as snuffle mats, treat hiding toys/kongs.
+Invest in some toys that stimulate their mind, such as snuffle mats or treat hiding toys/kongs.

 Here are some wonderful reference videos for some ideas from our very own Dr. Eloise:

 Food Toys and Brain Games for Dogs DIY